 STC has several options, known as alternatives, including ones with a direct UCLA stop and a seamless connection to the D (also known as Purple) Line station to be located in Westwood Village.

-Having a station situated directly on the UCLA campus — where thousands travel daily — takes vehicles off the 405 freeway and local streets, reduces greenhouse gas emissions, saves commuters money and time, and perhaps most importantly, improves access to education, employment, healthcare, business, attractions, athletics and much more — resulting in a better connected, equitable L.A.
+Having a station situated directly on the UCLA campus — where thousands travel daily — takes vehicles off the 405 Freeway and local streets, reduces greenhouse gas emissions, saves commuters money and time, and perhaps most importantly, improves access to education, employment, healthcare, business, attractions, athletics and much more — resulting in a better connected, equitable L.A.